ahmedo29/BikeShopProject/README.md

 4. They have generated $15.2 Million in revenue
 5. They have generated $10.4 Million in profit
 6. The season that generated the most revenue was Summer, followed by Spring, Autumn and then Winter

+## Business Question

+"Based on your analysis, would you recommend increasing the prices for the year 2023?"